CodeConfidant/pydate/README.txt

 set_year_UTC():                 Change the year attribute to the current UTC year.

-inc_year(): 	                Increment the year attribute value by 1.

-dec_year(): 	                Decrement the year attribute value by 1.

 tostring(): 	                Return a string representing the Year class attribute values.

 -----------